 Property Taxes on New Construction Homes

 Many home buyers are gravitating towards new construction homes offered by builders.
 The final property tax numbers will not be known until the community has been fully developed.

-However, mortgage underwriters must determine a number when qualifying and underwriting the borrower.
+Mortgage underwriters must determine a number when qualifying and underwriting the borrower.
 In certain ways, mortgage underwriters determine property taxes on new construction homes when processing and underwriting a borrower.
-The following paragraphs discuss how mortgage underwriters calculate property tax on new construction homes.
+In the following paragraphs, we will cover how mortgage underwriters calculate property taxes on new construction homes.

 Buying Existing Versus New Construction Homes